 The password shall follow Microsoft secure password guidelines.

-The system shall give the user the opportunity to save user credentials for future use so they do not have to entered every time a file is processed.

 The system shall have the ability to log out of a user's account.

 The system shall have a utility for retrieving a forgotten username or password.

+Account creation and management shall only be available through the website not the data collection tool.

 The system shall provide the ability to process medical device data files.

-The system shall provide the ability to select a directory to process files.
+The system shall provide the ability to select a directory to process files or a single file.

 The system shall provide the ability to drag and drop files into the tool for processing.